If you’re just starting a new blog, you’re going to love this post!

 A theme controls how your website will look.
 It is how you make your site look pretty.

-Like every other site mentions, I too ended up purchasing a premium theme.
+Like every other site recommends, I too ended up purchasing a premium theme.

-I Googled phrases like “best themes for travel bloggers” and “best WordPress themes for beginners”.
+I started with Googling phrases like “best themes for travel bloggers” and “best WordPress themes for beginners”.

 Eventually, I decided to purchase the Journey 5.0 theme by Themeforest. for $49.

 I have enjoyed the color palette and the amount of customizing that is allowed on this theme.

 I, however, haven’t found the theme author to be helpful in answering questions and his response times are a minimum or 2-3 days.
 It is very frustrating to be held up by unanswered questions when you are brand new to blogging and your enthusiasm is at its peak.

 In hindsight, I cannot stress enough how important is to take your time in choosing a theme.

 Read its reviews.
 Read the author’s bio.
 Consider if you are comfortable with its price.